 The Minerals Council of Australia (Victorian Division) has also produced several publications which provide information to explorers and miners, including the Guide to Private Landowners Regarding Exploration and Mining on Private Land.

-If you have any comments regarding this Application Kit and the accompanying Application Form, please forward them to the:
+If you have any comments regarding this application, please forward them to the:

 Earth Resources Information Centre